 - We lobby and advocate for the protection of sex workers’ rights to ensure full access to public health care.

 We work through projects in Indonesia, Kyrgyzstan, Myanmar, Vietnam, Ukraine, Uganda and along the trucker corridor in South and East Africa.
-Our projects at country-level are strengthened by a global advocacy project for the health and rights of sex workers.
+Our projects at country-level are strengthened by a regional approach and global advocacy project for the health and rights of sex workers.